dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 ## HTTP caching

-If your project uses HTTP, you should consider using built-in to HTTP protocol cache capabilities.
-They allow caching results of safe requests (GET and HEAD) on a client (i.e. browser) and or intermediate proxy servers.
+If your project uses HTTP, you should consider using built-in cache capabilities in HTTP protocol.
+They allow cache results of safe requests (GET and HEAD) on a client (i.e. browser) and on intermediate proxy servers.

 Caching control is performed by HTTP headers.
-You can setup these headers by application or web server (Nginx, Apache, etc).
+You can setup these headers in application or web server (Nginx, Apache, etc).

 Django provides several convenient middlewares and view decorators to control HTTP caching.

 ### Vary

-[`Vary`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) header allows to specifying a list of header names, whose values will be used to create cache keys.
+The [`Vary`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) header allows to specify a list of header names, which values will be used to create cache keys.
 Django provides view decorator [`vary_on_headers`](https://docs.djangoproject.com/en/1.11/topics/cache/#using-vary-headers) for control of this header.

 ```python